kfitzgerald/dirty-points/README.md

 3. **Cycle toggle**, will start/pause the last activated scene cycle group
 4. **Status Icons**, shows the connection status of OBS and Twitch
 5. **Session Dropdown**, import/export settings and sign out of the app
-6. **OBS Refresh**, force reconnect to OBS and refreshes scene/source information
+6. **OBS Refresh**, disconnect/connect to OBS, and refreshes scene/source information
 7. **Scene List**, shows all the scenes in OBS, use as a crude way to change scenes remotely
 8. **OBS WebSocket**, manage the OBS websocket configuration
-9. **Twitch Refresh**, force reconnect to Twitch and refreshes reward information
+9. **Twitch Refresh**, disconnect/connect to Twitch, and refreshes reward information
 10. **Create Reward**, shows the Create Twitch Reward modal
 11. **Reward Group Tabs**, switch between manageable rewards (ones created by this app) and other rewards (ones created outside this app)
 12. **Toggle Reward**, enable or disable a Twitch reward (show/hide in the channel points Twitch UX)
 13. **Manage Reward**, click the reward name to manage the Twitch reward settings
 14. **Manage OBS Mapping**, click to manage the scene/source settings
 15. **Trigger**, manually trigger a redemption for testing

+> Note: in version 1.4.0, the OBS and Twitch refresh buttons were replaced with connect/disconnect buttons.
+This lets
+> use a second device (with Twitch disconnected) to control scenes remotely, preventing duplicate redemptions.

 ### Cycle Tab